ix-ax/axsharp/README.md

 The **IX** is a series of tools that extend SIMATIC AX (Automation Xpansion) with a flexible and powerful connection with .NET ecosystem.
 IX includes a compiler (`ixc`) that translates PLC data structures into C# (PLC .NET Twin), which makes the PLC data available in a structured way for any .NET application.
 Furthermore, presentation libraries provide additional features for the automated rendering of PLC data in the UI/HMI.

+## State of the project

+This project is under development; however, we will be releasing versions that you can play with before the release of the full version.
+This project follows [semantic versioning](https://semver.org/).

+All versions released with a major version number `0` (e.g. 0.10.0) can have breaking changes to the previous version at any moment.
+Stable versions will be released with a major version number greater than `0` (e.g. 1.2.1).

 **IX** is the underlying technology for the [ix.framework](https://github.com/ix-ax/ix.framework) that will provide a series of libraries and components for building automation projects.

 ## Disclaimer